warrenspe/kimchi/README.md

 # pump
 Python2 & 3 C Extension for serializing certain built-in Python types

-`pump` offers functionality very similar to the `pickle` builtin library.
-Unlike `pickle`, pump cannot serialize generic python objects / classes.  `pump` only serialize built in Python objects, in particular:
+`pump` offers functionality very similar to the default `pickle` module.
+Unlike `pickle` though, `pump` cannot serialize generic Python objects and classes.  `pump` can only serialize built in Python objects - in particular:
 * Integers (only in Python2)
 * Floats
 * Longs
 * Strings (Bytes in Python3)
-* Unicode (Strings in Python3)
+* Unicodes (Strings in Python3)
 * Lists
 * Tuples
 * Sets
 * Frozensets
 * Dictionaries
-* None
+* None objects

 However, for most objects `pump` performs serialization faster than the built-in `pickle` library, and more importantly, produces more compact objects.